Government Whistleblower (Qui Tam) Claims Attorneys

 - What Are Examples of Fraud That People Have Reported?

-- How Much Might I Get?
+- How Much Might I Get For Being a Whistleblower?

-How Do I Report a Potential Fraud Claim?
+How Do I Report Potential Fraud?

-Sometimes people who suspect fraud are unsure where to begin and they just want to talk to someone confidentially about what they have observed.
+Sometimes people who suspect fraud are unsure where to begin, and they just want to talk to someone confidentially about what they have observed.

 Take the first step by contacting us or calling 1-866-900-7078 to discuss your situation.
-Your case evaluation is confidential and it is free.
+Your case evaluation is confidential, and it is free.
 We will evaluate your circumstances and let you know if we believe you have a valid claim to move forward.[ Back to Top ]

 What Is a Whistleblower Lawsuit?